goto40/self-dsl/docs/xtext_xtend.md

 element.
 It may be necessary to cast this parent to an appropriate type (this can also happen via a dispatch method).

+## List element access

+Lists can be accessed, e.g., via "head" (the first element) or "get(index)" (the i.th element).

-## filter and map functions, lambdas and passing lambdas
+## Filter and map functions, lambdas and passing lambdas

 Filter functions can be used to filter a list (like the unix command grep).
 Map funtions can be used to transform a list of element (like the unix